 HIT/CIM Department Transfer Credit Policy

-The following HIT courses will only be considered for transfer credit from a regionally accredited college or university program that is a CAHIIM-Accredited HIT Program or an AHIMA-Approved Coding Program:
+The following HIT courses will be considered for transfer credit IF they were completed (1) at a regionally-accredited institution AND (2) through a CAHIIM-Accredited HIT Program or an AHIMA-Approved Coding Program.

 Transfer credit will not be awarded for HIT275, HIT280, HIT284 and HIT285.